Skip to main content

 13. You will receive a message that the event has been submitted.

 14. You can confirm that the event was successful by going to Payroll, Transactions, Import and Export, STP Reporting.
-You can also print a report of the event by selecting the event and clicking Print Report in the bottom right.
+To print a report of the event, select the event and click Print Report in the bottom right.

 Did this answer your question?